$0 Manitoba Foster Care Quick-Start Checklist

 PRIDE is different from a general information session.
 It's structured as a collaborative assessment — a process where both the applicant and the agency are evaluating fit.
 Participants learn what's expected of them; agencies observe how participants engage with difficult content, ask questions, and reflect on their own limitations.

-The curriculum is organized around five core competency areas:
+The curriculum is organized around four core focus areas:

 1. Protecting and nurturing children Participants learn about trauma-informed approaches to child behaviour, the impact of early neglect and abuse on development, and how to maintain a safe, structured environment for children with complex histories.